Labourer remanded for allegedly stealing pastor's gold rings

 The Ofaakor Circuit Court has remanded a 31-year-old labourer in prison custody for allegedly stealing his pastor's 12 gold rings valued at GH¢120,000.

-The accused, Danladi Abass, pleaded not guilty to the charge of stealing when he appeared before the court presided over by Mr. Ebenezer Osei Darko.
+The accused, Danladi Abass, pleaded not guilty to the charge of stealing when he appeared before the court presided over Mr Ebenezer Osei Darko.

 The pastor cautioned Abass against engaging himself in the gold business because it was full of fraudsters, the prosecutor said.